singer-io/getting-started/docs/BROKER_SPEC.md

 ```

 Theoretically, you could have an infinite sequence of brokers,
-one after another, without perturbing the flow of a tap/target.
+one after another, without perturbing the flow of a Singer channel.

 Example of a theoretical flow:
 ```